syre-data/tutorials/beginner/fireworks/README.md

 ![Setting the root Container's properties.](images/root_container_properties.png)

 Great!
-We just made our edited Container.
+We just edited our first Container.
 What do Containers do?
 Well, they Contain things.
 Namely, they can contain other Containers, Assets, and Script Associations.
 We'll get to the Assets and Script Associations later on.

+#### Adding a child
 Let's add our first child Container for Recipe A. You probably noticed the plus icon that appears when you hovered over the root Container.
 Go ahead and give it a click.
 This will open the **Add child** dialog.
 Let's name the child Container **Recipe A**.
 After creating it, give it a `type` of **recipe**.

 |     |     |